jtbonhomme/red-alert/README.md

 $ npm install -g ios-deploy
 ```

+# Bluetooth

+The bluetooth LE implementation is largely inspired from [HM10-BluetoothSerial project](https://github.com/hoiberg/HM10-BluetoothSerial-iOS)
+It is configured to seek a HM10 BLE device.

 # Notification

 1. Create an account and an app on [pusher.com](https://pusher.com/), there is a free plan that will be enough for our needs.